nii-yamagishilab/self-attention-tacotron/README.md

 Training script conducts training and validation.
 Validation starts at a certain steps passed.
 You can control the steps to start validation by setting `save_checkpoints_steps`.
-We do not support tensorflow before version 1.11, because behavior of training and validation is different.
+We do not support tensorflow below version 1.11, because behavior of training and validation is different.

 `examples` contains configurations for two models: *Self-attention Tacotron* and *baseline Tacotron*.
 You can find the configuration files for each model at `self-attention-tacotron.json` and `tacotron.json`.